-All of the prophecies issued to the ancient Israelites were fulfilled with the destruction of the temple and fall of Jerusalem.
-They are no longer prophetic, and do not foretell the future of modern man.
+All of the prophecies issued to the ancient Israelites were fulfilled with the destruction of the temple and the fall of Jerusalem.
+They are no longer prophetic and do not foretell the future of modern man.
 Consequently, the apocalyptic prophecies of the Bible should only be studied as history.
 When studying those prophecies, keep in mind that the Bible is an ancient world text; therefore, where it foretells the “end of the world,” it refers to the ancient world.
 Did that world come to an end as prophesied?

 But the meek [humans] shall inherit the earth; and shall delight themselves in the abundance of peace.
 Ps.
 37:11 & Mat.
 5:5.